gaberomualdo/vision/README.md

 Note that the input and output images can be of any mainstream image filetype (png, jpeg, etc.), and that before running either the Java or Python versions, Java/Python3 must be installed on your machine.

 ## Algorithm
+The algorithm is quite simple, and is based on randomness.

+It starts by choosing a random open pixel, with an RGB color.
+Call the sum of the R, G, and B values of this random pixel ```n```.

+Then, it loops through every pixel in the image, and sums the R, G, and B values of the current pixel.
+Call this sum ```m```.
+It then compares ```m``` to ```n```, checking if the difference between sum of the current pixel (```m```) and the random pixel (```n```) is less than 75.
+75 can be changed to a different amount in the program for differing results.
+If the difference is indeed less than 75, then the color of the current pixel is subsequently changed to the value of the randomly chosen pixel at the beginning.

+The program then repeats these steps until all pixels in the image have been filled.

+### TL;DR

+In short, the program chooses several random colors in the image, and goes through every pixel, and if a pixel is similar enough to one of the random colors, its value is changed to that random color.

+### Results

+The results of this program are very interested.
+The randomness of the base colors chosen produces an interesting and unique design, where images can have a different tint of a certain set of base colors, and generated output images for a given input image are all uniquely different.

+An example input and output is shown above, and a web implementation of the program can be found and used at [projects.xtrp.io/vision/](https://projects.xtrp.io/vision/).
+Please check it out, and try out different inputs as needed.

+### License and Credits

+This program is licensed under the **MIT License**.
+See LICENSE.md for more info.

+This program was built by [Fred Adams](https://xtrp.io/).